Syllabus

 Office hours: By appointment

 Description: Let’s face it: there are too many videogames in this world.
 Luckily, game engines and game design principles can be used for a variety of purposes!
 This installment of Experimental Game Studio focuses on artful software, interactables, nongames, digital toys, procedural generators, educational applications, and other playthings.
-The course is divided in two parts: in the first half of the semester students will be asked to create three prototypes starting from an open-ended prompt.
-In the second half, the most promising prototypes will be iterated, playtested, and polished into complete projects.
-Students will work in teams.
-Some programming experience is recommended.
+The course is divided in two parts and two projects: in the first half of the semester you will develop an audio-visual application, focusing on generativity, aesthetics, and interaction.
+The second project will be more research-based, with focus on design, storytelling, and conceptual development.

 LEARNING OBJECTIVES